TheMonk2121/ai-dev-tasks/300_experiments/ENTITY_EXPANSION_TEST_RESULTS.md

 ### Immediate Actions

-1. **Deploy to Production**: Feature is ready for production deployment
+1. **Deploy to Production**: Feature is ready for production deploymen
 2. **Monitor Performance**: Track real-world usage patterns
 3. **Adjust Stability Threshold**: Consider lowering to 0.6 for more expansion